 Symptoms

-One or more disks were taken offline by ASM
+One or more disks show as offline in Oracle ASM.

 Solution

-- Bring the disk(s) online as soon as possible to restore full redundancy (unless the problem is repeating after onlining the disks)
+flashgrid-cluster drives - Bring the disk(s) online as soon as possible to restore full redundancy (unless the problem repeats after bringing the disks online).

-- to online all disks attached to a particular node:
+- To online all disks attached to a particular node run:

-as user fg@ on that node - to online a particular disk (except quorum disks):
+flashgrid-node onlineas user fg on that node - To online a particular disk (except quorum disks):

-command can be executed on any databse node, it is not avialable on quorum or storage nodes.
+asmcmdcommand can be executed on any database node.
+It is not available on quorum or storage nodes.

-- to online all disks attached to a particular node:
+- To online all disks attached to a particular node run:

 - Wait for the disk group resync to complete and confirm that the disk stays online by running